Since we were little children, our teachers were constantly in our ears “eat your vitamins and minerals”.

 I’ve mentioned this time and time again, few foods beat pumpkin seeds when it comes to value, price and healthy nutrients.

 Not only they are rich in zinc (almost 7 milligrams per cup), but they also deliver a healthy dose of iron and protein as well.
 Some other seed options include squash and sesame seeds.

-Flax seeds deserve their own mention in the list of foods high in zinc because they are often overlooked.
+Flax seeds deserve their own mention in the list because they are often overlooked.